kairos-io/kairos-docs/content/en/docs/Advanced/revoking-secureboot-access.md

 signing keys to be safe and only accessible to the vendor that produces the OS images.

-In the unfortunate case in which a signing certificate has been compromised, it's important that the keys is blacklisted it on every machine.
+In the unfortunate case in which a signing certificate has been compromised, it's important that the key is blacklisted on every machine.
-Failing to do so, will allow be possible for the malicious actor with access to the key, to generate OS images that the system will accept to boot.
+Failing to do so, will make it possible for the malicious actor with access to the key, to generate OS images that the system will accept to boot.
 This will allow them boot and decrypt the filesystem, thus gaining full access to the data on that machine and full control over it.